 The only parties entitled to lodge an appeal are the FOJ, in its capacity as the federal supervisory authority in matters of mutual assistance, and persons who are personally and directly affected by a mutual assistance measure.
 Thus, a bank that was required to surrender account documents relating to a specific person has no right of appeal.
 Only the account holder has that right.
 The deadline for the appeal against the final ruling is 30 days (Federal Criminal Court) or ten days (Federal Supreme Court).

 4. Further development of the legal framework to counter potentate funds

 To prevent assets that have been obtained unlawfully by politically exposed persons (potentate funds) entering the Swiss financial centre, Switzerland has devised a system based largely on the two pillars of prevention and repression.
 Within this system, the Money Laundering Act is one of the most important means of prevention.
 Repression is based on the International Mutual Assistance Act (IMAC), which permits cooperation with other states to seize and return illicit assets.
-Switzerland expanded this system with the enactement the Federal Act on the Freezing and Restitution of Assets of Politically Exposed Persons obtained by Unlawful Means (FRAPA).
+Switzerland expanded this system with the enactement the Federal Act on the Freezing and the Restitution of Illicit Assets held by Foreign Politically Exposed Persons (FIAA).